toddkao/lightningkatana.github.io/README.md

 ### Completed
 -------
-* Added CNAME and setup DNS for toddkao.com
+* CNAME and setup DNS for toddkao.com
-* Added new menu bar
+* New menu bar
-* Added url .html file extension removal ( handled by .htaccess )
+* url .html file extension removal ( handled by .htaccess )
 * Back-to-top button on bottom right

 ### To be completed